Hunting the Hunter

 Liked by 1 person

-3. Antonietta Scotto
+3. Antonietta Scotto's avatar Antonietta Scotto

 Loved these shots of the Peregrine Falcon Matt!
 Great sequence too.